TimWSpence/blog/posts/2020-04-30-functional-streams-for-haskell.md

 data Stream (m :: * -> *) a where
   Yield :: m a -> Stream m a -> Stream m a
-  Await :: m x -> (x -> Stream m a) -> Stream m a Concat :: Stream m a -> Stream m a -> Stream m a Done :: m () -> Stream m a
+  Await :: m x -> (x -> Stream m a) -> Stream m a
+  Done :: m () -> Stream m a

 instance Monad m => Functor (Stream m) where